Sharif-University-ESRLab/fall2024-cryptographic-embedded-benchmark/Readme.md

 ![Logo](https://via.placeholder.com/600x150?text=Your+Logo+Here+600x150)

-# Project Title
+# Evaluation of cryptographic algorithms and security protocols in embedded systems

-Evaluation of cryptographic algorithms and security protocols in embedded systems
+The goal of this project is to design and implement a benchmark evaluation system for analyzing the performance of cryptographic algorithms and widely-used security protocols in embedded systems.
+This project will specifically focus on measuring system performance metrics such as Worst-Case Execution Time (WCET) and number of clock cycles to identify optimization opportunities.
+By developing new benchmarks that focus on modern cryptographic techniques, this project will address the problems found in older or expensive benchmark tools like Embench, Mibench, and EEMBC.

 ## Tools
 - STMCubeMX